 We have set a goal to achieve net-zero emissions across our operations by 2040, which will require reducing PGE's Scope 1, 2 and 3 emissions.
 Our targets align with The Climate Pledge, which implements decarbonization timelines in accordance with the UN Paris Agreement.

-PGE was the first utility in the U.S. to sign The Climate Pledge

-There are currently 464 Signatories1 across 58 industries and 41 countries who have signed The Climate Pledge
+PGE was the first utility in the U.S. to sign The Climate Pledge across 58 industries and 41 countries who have signed The Climate Pledge